Group Spanish Courses in Toronto

 This course reviews the second Pensar y aprender course book.
 It is addressed to people who have some previous Spanish knowledge of the language and want to move further.
 At this stage students will learn to use the most common irregular verbs that will allow them to ask for information, talk about obligations and habits, differentiate between possibilities and facts, give their opinion, obtain information, talk about the future and an introduction to the three different types of past tense to describe what happened in Spanish as well as using conditional and future tenses.
 Emphasis is placed on the communicational aspect of the language.

-Addressed to people that possess a good knowledge of Spanish and would like to continue perfecting their communicational skills.
+Aimed at people with previous knowledge of Spanish who would like to continue perfecting their communication skills.
 We use the 3rd book of the pensar y aprender series.
-A review and deeper look into the more complex grammar structures will be given to past tenses, imperative and an introduction and practice to the subjunctive mood.
-We will talk about current affairs in different Latin American countries and Spain.
-Discussions about art, traveling and business within the Spanish-speaking culture will be encouraged in the class and extra material will be given for those who want to continue practicing outside the classroom.
+A review of common tenses will be given, followed by a deeper look into the more complex grammar structures such as the three different forms of the past tense, the conditional, the imperative.
+The subjunctive mood will also be introduced.
+We will talk about current affairs in different Latin American countries and in Spain.
+Discussions about art, traveling and business within the Spanish-speaking culture will be encouraged in the class, and extra material will be given to those who want to continue practicing outside the classroom.

 Please note: material will be covered at the pace of the class; some of the above topics may not be covered, as the course will be geared towards the needs of the class as a whole.
 Some of the curriculum may be modified at the instructor's discretion.